Looking for a Notary Bond in Tennessee?

 How much does a Notary Bond cost?

 The cost of a Notary bond varies based on your state’s bond requirement.
-In Tennessee, the state required $10,000 notary bond can be purchased for as little as $25.
+In Tennessee, the state-required $10,000 notary bond can be purchased through other online retailers for as little as $25.
 In conjunction with a matching limit of $10,000 in E&O coverage, the bond and E&O can be purchased for $50.
 A notary bond and E&O policy have a 4-year term, so this cost is only incurred every 4 years – not yearly.

 How much E&O insurance should I buy?